 In 1990, under President HW Bush per the Reagan Corollary to the Carter Doctrine, the United States became the chief enforcer of the UNSC resolutions for Iraq beginning with the UNSCR 660 demand for Saddam Hussein to cease his aggression with Kuwait.
 The US-led military enforcement of the UNSC resolutions crossed the war threshold with the Gulf War in 1991 per Public Law 102-1 pursuant to UNSC Resolution 678 "acting under Chapter VII of the Charter".

 The Gulf War was only suspended by a ceasefire with strict conditions for Iraq.
+The conditional ceasefire basically was a Hague IV armistice.
 The Congressional authorization for the Gulf War also authorized enforcement of the Gulf War ceasefire.
 To resolve the Iraqi threat established with the Gulf War, the international community agreed that the entire burden was on Iraq as the probationary party to prove compliance with the UNSCR 660-series resolutions and cure the presumption of guilt on Iraq's WMD stocks, materials, programs, delivery systems, intentions, etc., as well as a host of other armament and non-weapons issues.

 Iraq's ceasefire obligations under the UNSCR 660-series resolutions embodied the spectrum of essential international norms in response to the spectrum of Saddam's malfeasance that caused the Gulf War and its aftermath.
+The Gulf War ceasefire "governing standard of Iraqi compliance" (UNSCR 1441) set the diagnostic measurements-cum-prescriptive measures that defined Iraq's outstanding threat and its solution.
 The measures were designed to assure the international community that Iraq was compliant and disarmed so that the "Government of Iraq" could be trusted to the standard necessary to satisfy "the need to be assured of Iraq's peaceful intentions in the light of its unlawful invasion and occupation of Kuwait [and] ... to secure peace and security in the area" (UNSCR 687).

 The initial expectation was Iraq's disarmament obligations would be satisfied within a year and, indeed, the obvious and known stocks of Iraqi WMD were eliminated within the 1st years after the Gulf War.
 But due to the successive wars instigated by Iraq and the continued malfeasant behavior of Saddam, the ceasefire following the Gulf War was conditioned upon a strict standard of compliance that demanded Iraq rehabilitate its behavior to a degree that would eliminate the doubts of a cautious international community led by the US.

-The Iraq Survey Group summed up Saddam's ambition:
+The Iraq Survey Group (ISG) summed up Saddam's ambition:

 Saddam’s rationale for the possession of WMD derived from a need for survival and domination.
 This included a mixture of individual, ethnic, and nationalistic pride as well as national security concerns particularly regarding Iran.
 Saddam wanted personal greatness, a powerful Iraq that could project influence on the world stage, and a succession that guaranteed both. ...
 WMD was one of the means to these interrelated ends.With Saddam Hussein in charge, we had to be sure.